mesosphere/dcos-docs-site/pages/dkp/kaptain/1.2.0-1.1.0/operations/mysql-cluster/index.md

 ```

 ### Scaling MySQL nodes
-To change the number of the database nodes, create or update a configuration file `parameters.yaml`
-to include the following property:
+To change the number of the database nodes, create or update a configuration file named `parameters.yaml` and include the following property:
 ```yaml
 datastoreNodeCount: "5"
 ```

-`datastoreNodeCount` parameter is responsible for the number of MySQL instances in the cluster.
-The higher the
-number, the more copies of the data will be stored.
-The default number of nodes is set to 3 for the best
-redundancy/throughput ratio.
-It is recommended to increase the number of replicas in case of unstable
-physical infrastructure or high risk of the data loss because of the unstable storage layer.
+The `datastoreNodeCount` property determines the number of MySQL instances in the cluster.
+The higher the number, the more copies of the data that will be stored.
+The default number of nodes is set to 3 for the best redundancy/throughput ratio.
+It is recommended to increase the number of replicas if you have unstable physical infrastructure or there is a high risk of data loss because of the unstable storage layers.

 To install Kaptain with the provided parameters, run the following command on the cluster:
 ```bash